-CLARA LEMLICH AWARDS - The "I Have Something to Say" event was held Monday May 1, 2017 at the Puffin Gallery for Social Activism at the Museum of the City of New York.
-Video and photos from the event will be available shortly; video of previous honorees can be found here, photos here, and additional video here.
+2018 CLARA LEMLICH AWARDS - The "I Have Something to Say" event will be held Tuesday May 1, 2018 at the Puffin Gallery for Social Activism at the Museum of the City of New York.
+Reception 6:30, program 7:15.
+RSVP to info@LaborArts.org.
+Check back in April for a list of this year's honorees.

 Remembering Ralph Fasanella - featuring twelve remarkable paintings by this socially engaged artist who was often called an "aftist of the people."